-The Schoobio curriculum is being piloted and reviewed by teachers and others interested in the curriculum in November and December 2022.
+The Schoobio curriculum is being piloted and reviewed by teachers and others interested in the curriculum.

 To participate in piloting activities or reviewing the curriculum, please fill out this Google form.

 Send questions and comments about the curriculum to email@example.com.

 By entering the Schoobio world your students will become citizen scientists, biophiles, landscape designers, and advocates for bioculturally diverse school grounds at their school.
 Through an educational sustainability lens, they will discover the three pillars required for a sustainable future in their own places: environmental protection, social equity, and economic viability.